 Niharika Konidela-Chaitanya Jonnalagadda's Mehendi: The Mega Family Comes Together For The Special Night!

 Niharika Konidela, the young actress and daughter of Naga Babu is all set to tie the knot with Chaitanya Jonnalagadda on December 9.
-The young couple had a grand Mehendi function at the Udaipur Palace on December 8.
+The young couple had a grand Mehendi function at Udaipur's Udaivilas Palace on December 8.
 Interestingly, the Mega family members came together for their darling daughter's Mehendi and had a blast at the event.

-The grand Mehendi function was graced by Niharika Konidela's uncles Chiranjeevi, Pawan Kalyan, cousins Allu Arjun, Ram Charan, Sai Dharam Tej, and so on, thus marking a beautiful reunion of the Mega family.
-The inside pictures from the Mehendi function are now taking social media by storm.
+The grand mehendi function was graced by Niharika Konidela's uncles Chiranjeevi, Pawan Kalyan, cousins Allu Arjun, Ram Charan, Sai Dharam Tej, and so on, thus marking a beautiful reunion of the Mega family.
+The inside pictures from the mehendi function are taking the social media by storm.

 The blushing bride and handsome groom